- City Attorney

 - Quick Links

 The City Attorney's Office provides legal support to city staff and elected officials by responding to requests for legal opinions, preparing legal documents, negotiating contracts and providing legal training to city employees.

 The City Prosecutor's Office at 1006 New Hampshire, prosecutes municipal ordinance violations, including misdemeanor criminal and traffic violations, in the Municipal Court and represents the City in Municipal Court appeals to appellate courts.
-For general information, email us at: email@example.com
+For general information, call us at (785) 832-6195 or email us at: email@example.com.

 The Municipal Court at 1006 New Hampshire, handles violations of city ordinances including traffic and parking violations within the city limits.
 The City Attorney supervises the nonjudicial functions of the Court, while cases are decided by an appointed Municipal Judge who is bound by the Kansas Rules of Judicial Conduct to decide cases in an impartial manner.

 The nonjudicial functions of the Municipal Court are under the director of the City Attorney, and the supervision of the court manager.
 A full-time Judge appointed by the City Manager presides over all court proceedings and is responsible for all aspects of the adjudiciation of cases under applicable statutes and ordinances.
 The support staff consists of an Administrative Probation Officer, a Warrant/Probation clerk, a Senior Accounting Clerk, and five court clerks.
 You may contact us at (785) 832-6190.

 To pay citations, fines or court fees click here.
 Be sure to select State: Kansas; and Court: Lawrence Municipal Court.